Signal briefing / Institutional

-Top EU privacy regulator is tracked because public evidence links it to internet infrastructure, governance, market, or operational-dependency signals.
+Top EU privacy regulator matters because public evidence connects it to internet infrastructure, governance, market, or operational-dependency signals.

 Signal FocusGovernance

-Top EU privacy regulator is tracked as a source-backed subject connected to governance coverage.
+Top EU privacy regulator is covered for governance relevance.

 Primary DomainSecurity